briot/gnatbdd/docs/steps.rst

    Can we run the steps directly on the target in this case, while limiting what features of the code we use like controlled types, memory allocation,...

+White box testing can itself be done in one of two ways: either be linking the application's code within the GNATbdd driver (because the code for the steps would `with` the application's own packages), or by spawning an executable and communicating with it via various means (stdin/stdout, sockets, pipes,...)